apacheignite/documentation/data-grid/sql-queries.md

 [/block]
 Ignite supports placing index data in off-heap memory.
 This makes sense for very large datasets since keeping data on heap can cause high GC activity and unacceptable response times.

 By default, Ignite stores SQL Indexes on heap.
 If `CacheConfiguration.setMemoryMode` is configured to one of the off-heap memory modes - `OFFHEAP_TIERED` or `OFFHEAP_VALUES`, indexes will be automatically stored in off-heap memory.
 Additionally, `CacheConfiguration.setOffHeapMaxMemory` property can be configured to a value >= 0 to enable off-heap memory.
+The default value of this property is `-1`
 [block:callout]
 {
   "type": "info",